ggonnella/textformats/src/textformats/cli/tf_decode.1.md

 ## Common options
 **-s**, **\-\-specfile=**FILENAME
-: specification file to use, YAML/JSON or preprocessed (not required for *file*, if the specification is embedded in the input file; always required for *string*)
+: specification file to use, YAML/JSON or compiled (not required for *file*, if the specification is embedded in the input file; always required for *string*)